Smoking tobacco is harmful to almost every organ in the body.

-People who do not smoke but who are exposed to smoke from others (passive, or secondhand smoking) can develop many of the same disorders as smokers, particularly with repeated and sustained exposure.
+People who do not smoke but who are exposed to smoke from a burning cigarette or the smoke exhaled by a nearby smoker (passive, or secondhand smoking) can develop many of the same disorders as smokers, particularly with repeated and sustained exposure.
 The Surgeon General concluded there is no safe level of secondhand smoke exposure.

 Children exposed to cigarette smoke lose more school days because of illness than nonexposed children.

 E-cigarettes or vape pens are devices consisting of a battery and a cartridge containing an atomizer to heat a solution, often with nicotine.
 Long-term risks of e-cigarettes are unknown.

 Smoking can interact with other drugs.
 The effects are largely due to tars in the liver as a by-product of smoking and not due to the nicotine; hence, most effects are not seen with nicotine replacement therapy (NRT).
 Smoking dries and wrinkles a person's skin, thins the hair, and turns the teeth and fingers yellow.
 Smokers tend to weigh about 10 pounds less than they would if they did not smoke, but not everyone gains weight when they quit smoking.
 Also, the harmful effects of smoking far outweigh the risks of weight gain.
 Employees who smoke cost employers on average over $5,000 more per year than nonsmoking employees due to greater health care costs and more missed days of work.
 Smoking increases the risk of unemployment and makes it harder to find re-employment.